What is biophilic architecture?

-One of the latest building design trends to sweep the globe is known as biophilic architecture.
+Biophilic architecture, a trend revolutionizing modern building design, integrates natural elements to create spaces that promote health, happiness, and sustainability.
 The trend was gaining momentum pre-Covid, but is truly flourishing today, as people have a newfound appreciation for the great outdoors.
 Biophilic design, derived from the Greek origin meaning ‘a love of life or living things,’ integrates nature and natural elements into the world of architecture and urban development.
 In structural design, biophilia is known to make people happier, healthier, and more relaxed by adding natural surroundings such as indoor plants and water features, into their daily lives.

 The notion for biophilic design was first conveyed by well-known biologist E.O.
 Wilson in 1984.
 He explained the concept as the need for humans to surround themselves with the natural world within the confines of daily life.
 However, the signs of connecting building occupants more closely to the environment date as far back as the sixth century B.C with the Hanging Gardens of Babylon.
 Currently, this idea has spread globally from China to Milan and throughout the United States.